serokell/blog-posts/Alex and Happy Part 2/article.md

   '->'       { L.RangedToken L.Arrow _ }
 ```

-These tokens are the terminals used while writing the grammar.
+These tokens are the terminals we'll use while writing the grammar.
 They are first-class, and we can use them among other symbols.

 ### Semantic actions

 Now that we have the definitions of our tokens, we can now begin writing the parser itself.

-We can start with top-level definitions of format `let example = 0`.
+We'll start with top-level definitions of format `let example = 0`.
 This will be a simplistic definition for now, but we will elaborate on it shortly.

-Note that production rules must be placed after the `%%` in the file, and you may delete the `empty` production after inserting the one below.
+Note that production rules must be placed after the `%%` in the file.
+You may delete the `empty` production after inserting the one below.

 ```happy
 dec
   : let identifier '=' integer {}
 ```

-We use `:` to describe the production to be parsed (called `dec`), denoting the tokens (defined above) to be parsed, separated by spaces.
+We use `:` to describe the production to be parsed (called `dec`).
+We denote the tokens (defined [above](https://serokell.io/blog/parsing-with-happy#tokens)) to be parsed, separated by spaces.

-And that's it.
-Well, apart from the fact it does nothing useful but recognizes strings that match this definition or throws a parse error otherwise.
+And that's it, apart from the fact that the rule does nothing useful.
+It recognizes strings that match this definition or throws a parse error otherwise.

-We usually want to perform an action simultaneously once something is successfully parsed.
+Usually, we want to perform an action once something is successfully parsed.
-We can put between the braces a semantic action that does something with the identifier and its integer.
+To do that, we can put a semantic action between the braces that does something with the identifier and its integer.
-For example, we could choose to create an interpreter or build a syntax tree, which is what we will do.
+For example, we could choose to create an interpreter or build a syntax tree.
+We'll cover how to do the latter in this tutorial.

 ### Abstract syntax trees

-An abstract syntax tree (AST) describes the exact structure of the expressions we are parsing.
+An abstract syntax tree (AST) describes the exact structure of the expressions we're parsing.
-Before we continue parsing further, we should define the AST either in a new file and import it in our parser or at the trailer of the Happy file.
+Before we continue parsing further, we should either define the AST in a new file and import it in our parser or define it at the trailer of the Happy file.
 We will keep the AST in `Parser.y` for simplicity.

 We will keep the AST small for now and grow it as needed.